 More for less

 The Galaxy S10 Lite has a 48-megapixel primary camera that should take stunning photos, two-day battery life thanks to the 4,500mAh battery, and Samsung's latest UI on Android 10.
-Wait for the device to be discounted before picking it up.
+With the phone now on sale, it is a fantastic option in the mid-range category.

 Mid-range productivity workhorse.